-Ac125 (226aa:26.6kDa) (lef-7).
+Ac125 (226aa:26.6kDa), (Bm102:227aa:26.6kDa), lef-7.
 Homologs of lef-7 are present in the genomes of all Group I, three Group II (Se-, Sf- and MacoNPV A) and two GVs (Ha- and XecnGV).
-Lef-7 is stimulatory for transient DNA replication (37, 254).
-When deleted, infection was unaffected in Tn368 cells, but in Sf21 and Se1c cells DNA replication was 10% of wt (255).
-Deletion of BmNPV lef-7 also caused a reduction in BmNPV DNA synthesis (41).
+Lef-7 is stimulatory for transient DNA replication (39, 293).
+When deleted, infection was unaffected in Tn368 cells, but in Sf21 and Se1c cells DNA replication was 10% of wt (294).
+Deletion of BmNPV lef-7 also caused a reduction in BmNPV DNA synthesis (62).

-Ac126 (551aa:61.4kDa) (chitinase).
-Homologs of chitinase are present in genomes of all Group I (except AgMNPV), all Group II (except AdhoNPV) and four GVs (Agse, Cp-, Ha-, and XecnGV) and is phylogenetically clustered with a number of lepidopteran chitinases, e.g., it shows 63% aa sequence identity to B. mori chitinase.
-Comparison of BmNPV and B. mori chitinases indicated that, although closely related, they have different properties; the viral chitinase is retained in the cell and functions under alkaline conditions, whereas the host enzyme is secreted and has reduced activity at higher pH (256).
+Ac126 (551aa:61.4kDa), (Bm103:552aa:61.8kDa), chitinase.
+Homologs of chitinase are present in genomes of all Group I (except AgMNPV), all Group II (except AdhoNPV) and four GVs (Agse, Cp-, Ha-, and XecnGV) and is phylogenetically clustered with a number of lepidopteran chitinases, i.e., it shows 63% as sequence identity to B. mori chitinase.
+Comparison of BmNPV and B. mori chitinases indicated that, although closely related, they have different properties; the viral chitinase is retained in the cell and functions under alkaline conditions, whereas the host enzyme is secreted and has reduced activity at higher pH (295).
 In conjunction with Ac127 (cathepsin), chitinase participates in the liquefaction of insects late in infection.
-It is a late expressed gene and its product is localized to the cytoplasm (257).
-When it is deleted along with Ac127 (cathepsin), insects remained intact for several days after death (258).
-Chitinase is localized to the endoplasmic reticulum in infected cells by KEDL, an endoplasmic reticulum retention motif (259, 260).
+It is a late expressed gene and its product is localized to the cytoplasm (296) and also is BV associated (26).
+When it is deleted along with Ac127 (cathepsin), insects remained intact for several days after death (297).
+Chitinase is localized to the endoplasmic reticulum in infected cells by KEDL, an endoplasmic reticulum retention motif (298, 299).
 The retention in the ER may prevent the premature death and liquefaction of infected insects, allowing the virus to continue to replicate.
 It is thought that the presence of chitinase and cathepsin assists in the dissemination of the virus by degrading the insect upon its death.
-The facility with which a virus (Anticarsia gemmatalis NPV) can be processed for use as a biocontrol agent has been attributed to its lack of these two genes, thereby allowing collection of the virus from intact rather than disintegrated insects (261).
+The facility with which a virus (Anticarsia gemmatalis NPV) can be processed for use as a biocontrol agent has been attributed to its lack of these two genes, thereby allowing collection of the virus from intact rather than disintegrated insects (300).

-Ac127 (323aa:36.9kDa) (cathepsin, vcath, a metalloprotease).
+Ac127 (323aa:36.9kDa), (Bm104:323aa:36.9kDa), cathepsin, vcath, a metalloprotease.
 Homologs of Ac127, cathepsin, have a similar distribution to Ac126 (chitinase) and are present in the genomes of all Group I (except AgMNPV), all Group II and four GVs (Agse-, Cp-, Crle-, and XecnGV).
-The baculovirus genes are closely related to insect cathepsins, e.g. Ac127 is 39% identical to an Apis mellifera cathepsin.
-The baculovirus cathepsin appears to participate along with chitinase in the liquefaction of infected insects (see Ac126) (262).
-When it is deleted along with Ac126 (chitinase), insects remained intact for several days after death (258).
-It has been suggested that Ac127 is synthesized in an inactive form that is activated upon death of the insect by lysosomal proteinases (263).
+The baculovirus genes are closely related to insect cathepsins, i.e. Ac127 is 39% identical to an Apis mellifera cathepsin.
+The baculovirus cathepsin appears to participate along with chitinase in the liquefaction of infected insects (see Ac126) (301).
+When it is deleted along with Ac126 (chitinase), insects remained intact for several days after death (297).
+It has been suggested that Ac127 is synthesized in an inactive form that is activated upon death of the insect by lysosomal proteinases (302).
+It was subsequently demonstrated that AcMNPV and CfMNPV cathepsins are expressed are pre-proenzymes that are cleaved in infected cells (303).